Specialist Language Courses

 TRAINING GUIDE: Getting Candidates to IELTS 7.0

 Back to Menu ↩ A guide for training and recruitment professionals in UK healthcare This training guide includes an overview of the IELTS testing process, preparation and assessment, and the challenges that training and recruitment professionals will face when trying to get their candidates to achieve IELTS 7.0.
-Download the training guide More To Explore […]
+Download the training guide Are you […]

 What is the difference between IELTS and OET?